-In order to ensure preparedness and response we maintain a bank of Silver Commanders, Forward Incident Officers and on-call Emergency Rest Centre Managers.
+In order to ensure preparedness and response we maintain a bank of Silver Commanders, Forward Incident Officers and on-call Emergency Rest Centre Managers who are on call 24/7/365.

 We have a planned business continuity process aimed at managing the many and varied, known and unknown risks inherent in the day-to-day activities involved in delivering our services.
 The main purpose of the process is to ensure continuity of service delivery following an unexpected disruption to normal working.
 This year's continuity planning exercise for services has utilised a more effective digitised system to allow better completion, collation and retrieval of service continuity plans.
+The highest priority acitvities are desk top tested.